Quantitative quenched Voronoi percolation and applications: Introduction

 \end{thm}

-\begin{rem} The estimate~\eqref{e.main2} of Theorem~\ref{t.quenched_arm} is a direct consequence of~\eqref{e.main} and of an estimate on the $4$-arm events proved in~\cite{scaling_voro} (see Proposition~\ref{p.alpha_4_2} of the present paper).
+\begin{rem} The estimate~\eqref{e.main2} of Theorem~\ref{t.quenched_arm} is a direct consequence of~\eqref{e.main} and of an estimate on the $4$-arm events proved in~\cite{scaling_voro} (see Proposition~\ref{p.alpha_4} of the present paper).
 However, our strategy will be to first prove~\eqref{e.main2} and then deduce~\eqref{e.main}. \end{rem}

-The new difficulties compared to the work of~\cite{ahlberg2014noise} are the fact that the arm events are \textbf{degenerate} and (except for $j=1$) \textbf{non-monotonic}.
-The fact that the crossing events are monotonic was crucial in~\cite{ahlberg2015quenched}, especially in Section~$2$ where the authors prove an Efron-Stein estimate by revealing the position of the points of $\eta$ one by one, and in their final section where they use Schramm-Steif randomized algorithm theorem in order to estimate the sum of squares of influences.
-To deal with these new difficulties, we will have to use very precise estimates on the \textbf{pivotal events}.
+The new difficulties compared to the work~\cite{ahlberg2015quenched} are the fact that the arm events are \textbf{degenerate} and (except for $j=1$) \textbf{non-monotonic}.
+The fact that the crossing events are monotonic was crucial in~\cite{ahlberg2015quenched}, especially in Section~$2$ where the authors prove an Efron-Stein estimate by revealing the position of the points of $\eta$ one after the other, and in their final section where they use the Schramm-Steif randomized algorithm theorem \cite{schramm2010quantitative} in order to estimate the sum of squares of influences.\footnote{Consider the hypercube $\{-1,1\}^n$ equipped with the uniform probability measure and let $A \subseteq \{-1,1\}^n$.
+The influence of a coordinate $i \in \{1,\cdots,n\}$ is the probability that, if we change the value of the $i^{th}$ coordinate, then this modifies the Boolean function $\un_A$.
+The Schramm-Steif theorem is an estimate about the Fourier decomposition of Boolean functions.
+This theorem also holds for non-monotonic functions.
+However, the connection between the influences and the Fourier spectrum that is used in \cite{ahlberg2015quenched} is only true for monotonic functions.} To deal with these new difficulties, we will have to use very precise estimates on the \textbf{pivotal events}.
 By doing so, we will also obtain the following more quantitative version of Theorem~\ref{t.AGMT}: \begin{thm} Let $\lambda > 0$.
-There exists a constant $C = C(\lambda) < +\infty$ such that, for every $R \in (0,+\infty)$:
+There exists a constant $C = C(\lambda) < +\infty$ such that, for every $R \in (0,+\infty)$,

 \end{thm}